1923 United Kingdom general election

 The 1923 United Kingdom general election was held on Thursday 6 December 1923.
 The Conservatives, led by Prime Minister Stanley Baldwin, won the most seats, but Labour, led by Ramsay MacDonald, and H. H. Asquith's reunited Liberal Party gained enough seats to produce a hung parliament.
-It is the most recent UK general election in which a third party (here, the Liberals) won over 100 seats.
-The Liberals' percentage of the vote, 29.7%, has not been exceeded by a third party at any general election since.
+It is the most recent UK general election in which a third party won over 100 seats (158 for the Liberals) and the most narrow gap (100 seats) between the first and third parties since.
+The Liberals' percentage of the vote, 28.8%, trailed Labour's by only one percentage point and has not been exceeded by a third party at any general election since.

-MacDonald formed the first ever Labour government with tacit support from the Liberals.
+MacDonald formed the first Labour government with tacit support from the Liberals.
 Rather than trying to bring the Liberals back into government, Asquith's motivation for permitting Labour to enter power was that he hoped they would prove to be incompetent and quickly lose support.
-Being a minority, MacDonald's government only lasted ten months and another general election was held in October 1924.
+Being a minority, MacDonald's government only lasted ten months, and another general election was held in October 1924.

 Overview

 In May 1923, Prime Minister Bonar Law fell ill and resigned on 22 May, after just 209 days in office.
 He was replaced by Chancellor of the Exchequer, Stanley Baldwin.
 The Labour Party had also changed leaders since the previous election, after J. R. Clynes was defeated in a leadership challenge by former leader Ramsay MacDonald.

-Having won an election just the year before, Baldwin's Conservative Party had a comfortable majority in the House of Commons and could have waited another four years, but the government was concerned.
+Having won an election just the year before, Baldwin's Conservative Party had a comfortable majority in the House of Commons and could have waited another four years, but the government was concerned and the Conservatives were divided.
 Baldwin felt the need to receive a mandate from the people, which, if successful, would strengthen his grip on the Conservative Party leadership and allow him to introduce tariff reform and imperial preference as protectionist trade policies over the objections of the free trade elements of his party.